 (C) the commission by written order will approve the settlement.

-(2) If a settlement is reached after the matter has been referred to the State Office of Administrative Hearings, the matter will be returned to the commission.
+(2) If a settlement is reached after the matter has been referred to SOAH, the matter will be returned to the commission.
 If the settlement is approved, the commission will issue an order memorializing commission approval and setting forth commission orders associated with the settlement agreement.

 (i) Hearing.
 If a person requests a hearing under subsection (g)(3) of this section, or the commission orders a hearing under subsection (g)(4) of this section, the commission will refer the case to SOAH under §22.207 of this title (relating to Referral to State Office of Administrative Hearings) and give notice of the referral to the person.
 For violations of the TWC or a rule or order adopted under chapter 13 of the TWC, if the person charged with the violation fails to timely respond to the notice, the commission by order will assess the recommended penalty or order a hearing to be held on the findings and recommendations in the report.
 If the commission orders a hearing, the case will then proceed as set forth in paragraphs (1)-(5) of this subsection.